Skip to content

 Once a baseline NFL spread model is live, the most valuable extensions are:

-1. A totals model with the pace, neutral pass rate, weather, and divisional features described above.
+1. A totals model with the pace, neutral pass rate, weather, and divisional stats described above.
 Cross-check it against your spread model — if both like the home team to score 30, your projection is consistent.

 2. A player prop model anchored on snap, route, target, and carry share.
 Player props are higher variance per bet but lower correlation across bets, so they diversify a portfolio that already has spread and total exposure.